NO CELL PHONES, HEADPHONES/BUDS, NO CALCULATORS. SAVE FREQUENTLY. SAVE BEFORE PUBLISHING!!!

 Open notes: print-outs of lectures and homeworks allowed.
 You can also use your own homework .m files.

-If you cannot get this to work, behind your feeble attempts, just set manually to the above values to do the rest.
+If you cannot get this to work, behind your feeble attempts,

 Show both A and its transpose to verify that A is symmetric.